pumasight/walleth/README.md

 - Did you Build a SIGNED APK?
 It needs to be signed.
 Had enough?
 Head to the [TL;DR](#too-long-didnt-read)

 ### Connect
 Once you're set with v37 WallΞTH installed, connect your Trezor to your android with USB ([OTG](https://shop.trezor.io/product/android-phone-cable) cable, or leverage an [OTG adapter](https://www.monoprice.com/Product?p_id=9724). (adapter's male goes in the Android's port, the generic cable goes between the adapter and the Trezor.)
+In either case, you'll definitely want to be doing this connection on a sturdy workbench where the cable won't be jostled easily.

 WallΞTH should recognize your Trezor, allow pin unlock, view wallets, and the value stored on them.
 If it's not reading the known value of the wallets, you might have to try a different WallΞTH version.
 This walkthrough only describes how v37 worked with firmware 1.6.1